-This chapter includes the proposed value for the annualised capital costs, annualised fixed operating and maintenance costs and the 2019 BRCP for the 2021-22 Capacity Year.
+This chapter includes the proposed values for the annualised capital costs and annualised fixed operating and maintenance costs, and the 2019 BRCP for the 2021-22 Capacity Year.

-3.1 Annualised Capital Costs (ANNUALISED_CAP_COST)
+3.1 Annualised capital costs (ANNUALISED_CAP_COST)

-The theoretical total capital cost (CAP_COST) of building a new power station in the SWIS and connecting it to the grid is estimated from the component costs determined in Section 2.2.2.
+The theoretical total capital cost (CAP_COST) of building a new power station in the SWIS and connecting it to the grid was estimated from the component costs determined in Section 2.2.2.
 This is expressed as: